Come to a comfortable seat.

 To invite a more sense of grounding.

-If you've been feeling lethargic.
+If you've been feeling lethargic,

-Or you want to have more of a sense of receiving energy.
+Or you want to have more of a sense of receiving energy,

 You might place your palms up.

-And an option to connect to your thumb and point your finger into a mudra.
+And an option to connect to your thumb.

-It's referred to as chin mudra.
+Referred to as chin mudra.

 Or turning the palms down,